ImanSM/skills-test-with-actions/commit.md

-# commit to trigger ci
+# commit to trigger ci again